Midwife in the Tire Swing

 “And bread…” said Philomena.
 “The staff of life…”

-“Bread sure enough, dear lady, green vegetables being considered important only to coax deer close to the house where they could be shot at your convenience.
+“Bread sure enough, dear lady, green vegetables being considered important only to coax deer close to the house where they could be shot at the gentry’s convenience.
 Brussels sprouts and cabbage though, folks loved ’em.
 The outdoors be’s mighty pungent with the farts of the well-fed.”
 There was a mechanical purring from the raised dais upon which sat the Prophetess.
 “Shhh.
 She’s grabbing her a nap.
-Tha’s snoring.”
+That’s snoring.”

-“She heard voices, you said.
-These were hallucinations, then?
+“She hears voices, you said.
+These are hallucinations, then?
 I hear voices.”

 “The prophetess stayed to her room when she was not out preaching.
 She wrote, then wrote again, drank prodigiously and ate sufficient of Brussels sprouts and cabbage to maintain the privacy of her person.
 Aside from the farts expelled by most of England’s seven and a half-million population (not counting cattle or the horses of the Royal Post) and the hydrogen sulfide gas of said sprouts and cabbages, Joanna Southcott’s major failing was that she didn’t drink enough.
 She had spare time on her hands and announced from her lonely loft, in writing, that without being visited by man she would soon be the mother of a miraculous child, Shiloh.”